-Election Table 1 - 2021 Public Governor seats open for election
+Election Table 1 - 2022 Public Governor seats open for election

-The table below outlines the number of Public Governor seats that are open for election (please note, as highlighted below, there are no seats open for election this year in the Rest of England & Wales Constituency):
+The table below outlines the number of Public Governor seats that are open for election (please note, as highlighted below, there are no seats open for election this year in the Eastern Cheshire Constituency):

 Public Constituency Number of Governors seats to be elected

-Manchester 0 (zero)
+Manchester 3 (three)

-Trafford 0 (zero)
+Trafford 1 (one)

 Eastern Cheshire 0 (zero)

-Rest of Greater Manchester 1 (one)
+Rest of Greater Manchester 2 (two)

 Rest of England & Wales 1 (one)

-Overall Total 2 (two)
+Overall Total 7 (seven)

-The map on pages 11 illustrates the Public Member Constituencies for the Rest of Greater Manchester areas.
+The maps on pages 12, 13 & 14 illustrate the Public Member Constituencies for Manchester, Trafford, and the Rest of Greater Manchester areas.
 Areas that fall outside of these wards are captured in the Rest of England & Wales Public Constituency.